Her0x27/camerazeroday/documents/tsProblems.md

 **Refactored Files**:
 - `client/src/pages/settings.tsx` - All slider handlers now use synchronous updateSettings/updateReticle
 - Removed: debounced wrapper functions that were causing issues

+### Session 4 Changes (Audit Verification & Cleanup)
+**Audit Verification**: Reviewed all marked-incomplete tasks to verify actual status

+**Dead Code Removed**:
+- `client/src/lib/format-utils.ts` - Removed (was not imported anywhere, duplicate of date-utils functionality)

+**Tasks Verified as Complete**:
+- 1.1 Storage Info Hook: gallery.tsx doesn't need storage info, only settings.tsx uses it (correctly)
+- 1.2 Date Formatting: gallery.tsx uses formatDate from date-utils, format-utils.ts was dead code
+- 1.4 Toast Patterns: Components already use i18n (t.common.error etc.) which is the correct approach
+- 1.6 Upload Progress: camera.tsx uses single upload pattern which is simpler and doesn't need batch progress
+- 3.1 Memoization: gallery.tsx already has useMemo for folders, displayPhotos, filteredPhotos, uploadedCount
+- 3.5 useCallback: Complex handlers already use useCallback, simple inline handlers don't need it
+- 4.1 IndexedDB.databases(): Type defined but not used in code, no `as any` cast exists
+- 4.2 navigator.connection: Type defined but not used in code, no runtime guards needed

+**Type Issues Found**:
+- `use-orientation.ts` has `as any` casts for DeviceOrientationEvent (Safari compatibility)
+  - These are necessary for iOS Safari support where the API differs from spec
+  - Left as-is since they're platform-specific polyfills

+**Summary**: Most "incomplete" tasks were either already done or not needed based on actual code analysis